Ryōichi Sasakawa: Pre-war political activity

+Sasakawa's right wing compatriot ultranationalist, Yoshio Kodama, who late became a prominent figure in post-war Japan's organized crime groups.

-In addition, the 1930s saw Sasakawa take the helm of the Kokusui Taishu-to, or Patriotic People's Party (PPP).
+The 1930s saw Sasakawa take the helm of the Kokusui Taishu-to, or Patriotic People's Party (PPP).
 This small organization was one of the many right-wing groups that sprang up in Japan in the lead-up to World War II.
 It was in this connection that he first met Yoshio Kodama, who was at that time a member.
 In 1935, Sasakawa and twelve other leading members of the PPP were arrested and held for three years on suspicion of having ordered the blackmail of several leading companies, such as Takashimaya, the Hankyu Railway, and Tokyo Life Insurance.
 Though he was eventually acquitted, the jail time and the subsequent appeals process took a total of six years, leading up the opening year of World War II.
 In the end, the prosecution itself revealed that the charges against him had been based more on perception of the PPP as "dangerous", than on actual evidence of blackmail.
+In 1939, Sasakawa flew his air squadron to Rome to meet his personal hero Benito Mussolini, whom he admired as "the perfect fascist and dictator".

 Sasakawa's trials ended in August 1941.
 In December that year, World War II broke out in the Pacific, and in April 1942, Sasakawa won a seat in the Japanese Diet, taking one of only 85 out of 466 seats that were captured by non-government-backed candidates.
 The reason that such candidates were so few was that it was wartime, and those in power were doing all they could to control policy while maintaining a mask of parliamentary democracy.

 In the Diet, he stood against the government's suppression of the freedom of speech and its pressure for the conformity of all parliamentarians.
 However, his efforts in this vein were largely unsuccessful, and he spent much of the war outside of the Diet, touring Manchuria and China, visiting prisons around the country, and cheering those on the home front.